Share this Article

 Good for: No frills, with quality control

-NYBits is one of the oldest rental listings site in New York, and its straightforward interface makes finding no-fee listings easy.
-The site is refreshingly simple and focuses on transparency.
-Each listing includes the exact address for the apartment, which is unique, as well as the role of the poster (owner, manager, or broker).
+NYBits is one of the oldest rental listings sites in New York, and its straightforward interface makes finding no-fee listings easy.
+The site focuses on transparency.
+Each listing includes the address for the apartment, which is unique, as well as the role of the poster (owner, manager, or broker), and specifies if it is no-fee.
 The team also researches each post before putting them up.
 This helps cut down on duplicates as well as bait-and-switch scams, and allows you to research a building on your own more easily.
 Postings are also limited in how long they can be active.

-Also, no fee is the default search setting, though users can also switch to the “all-listings” option.
-About 60 percent of the site's listings are available without broker’s fees, according to NYBits.
-You can navigate the site by building type (condo, co-op, rental), neighborhood and companies (brokerage, property managers, individual brokers) and see apartments available in specific buildings.
+About 70 percent of the site's listings do not have broker’s fees, according to NYBits, with roughly 66 percent in Manhattan, 16 percent in Brooklyn, and 6 percent in Queens.
+You can navigate the site by building type (condo, co-op, rental), neighborhood, and companies (brokerage, property managers, individual brokers) and see apartments available in specific buildings.

-New features include a map at the bottom of every search results page, which makes it easier to see exactly where all the apartments in the results are located geographically.
-NYBits also recently created rental alerts.
-Users can receive notifications when a listing from a preferred building or search criteria appears on the site.
-And in NYC real estate, time is of the essence.
+Other features include a map at the bottom of every search results page, which makes it easier to see exactly where all the apartments are located.
+NYBits also has rental alerts, which notify users when a listing from a preferred building or search criteria appears on the site, because rentals usually move quickly.

 Good for: Some handy filters, and scoring listings to punish shady behavior

-Last year, the site upgraded its system to analyze apartment photos and determine whether they’re relevant to renters—are they of the space itself, or common areas like the gym, or the building’s exterior?
+Recently, RentHop added a number of new features, including advanced verification for all its posters, and language filters that allow for posting and browsing listings in several different languages.
+The site also analyzes apartment photos and determines whether they’re relevant to renters—are they of the space itself, or common areas like the gym, or the building’s exterior?
 The relevance of the photos is included in what's called the "HopScore," which was developed to identify and encourage accurate listings and ethical behavior among real estate professionals.
-RentHop says the HopScore is what allows them to take open listings because the company's quality control algorithm ranks apartment listings based on "manager responsiveness, listing quality, and freshness."
-Allowing open listings (and not relying on exclusives) is what allows RentHop to say it has the highest number of rental listings in New York City.
+RentHop says the HopScore allows it to take open listings, because the company's quality control algorithm ranks apartment listings based on "manager responsiveness, listing quality, and freshness."

-New search filters include: No flexes (only true apartment sizes versus convertible units) and floor plan inclusion.
-RentHop has also implemented catch-all keyword searches: type in "thick walls" and all 50,000 listings will be parsed.
+Other search filters include: No flexes (only true apartment sizes versus convertible units), floor plan inclusion, and, particularly relevant now, live video tours.
+RentHop has also implemented catch-all keyword searches: type in "thick walls" and all listings will be parsed.

 Scammers are also actively shut down: RentHop employees personally verify email addresses and usually have an actual phone conversation with new listers to make sure they're legit.
 And if you're on the hunt for someone to share that apartment with, they've got a roommate finder tool, in which renters are matched up with roommates based on the answers given on a questionnaire.